-Your coach is pre-wired for installation of a Digital Satellite TV System.
-Coaxial cable connections to hook up your satellite receiver are located in a galley overhead cabinet.
+Your coach is pre-wired for installation of a digital satellite TV system.
+Coaxial cable and high definition component cable connections are available to hook up your satellite receiver and are located near the entertainment center cabinet.

-A second connection may be included in an overhead cabinet in the bedroom for the rear TV (if equipped).
+A second connection may be included inside a cabinet in the bedroom for the rear TV (if equipped).

-See your authorized Winnebago Industries[®] dealer for proper installation and sealing of roof mounted components.
+See your authorized Winnebago Industries® dealer for proper installation and sealing of roof mounted components.

-Interior Satellite Dish Connections (Located in galley or bedroom overhead cabinet) -Typical installation shown
+Interior Satellite Dish and HDMI Connections (Located near entertainment center cabinet) -Typical installation shown